dvchinx/EazyJava/CONTRIBUTING.md

 ---

-¡Gracias por contribuir a PyJava! 🚀
+¡Gracias por contribuir a EazyJava! 🚀